-On March 22 Dr. Oz aired our segment “Doctors Who Snapped” about the doctor suicide crisis.
-He interviews Janae Sharp, a widow who lost her husband John to suicide as a medical student; Ashley Edwards, a reporter who covered the recent Mount Sinai suicide cluster; Robyn Symon, the filmmaker of Do No Harm documentary exposing the hidden doctor suicide epidemic; and me, Pamela Wible, MD, a physician suicide awareness advocate and author of Physician Suicide Letters—Answered.
+On March 22, 2018 Dr. Oz aired our shocking segment on America’s doctor suicide crisis.
+He interviews widow Janae Sharp who lost her medical student husband to suicide; reporter Ashley Edwards who covered the recent Mount Sinai suicide cluster; filmmaker Robyn Symon of the Do No Harm documentary that exposes the hidden doctor suicide epidemic; and physician whistleblower Dr. Pamela Wible author of Physician Suicide Letters—Answered.

 Mehmet Oz: Three young doctors jump separately to their deaths in New York City.
 A prominent surgeon found dead in his apartment with a knife sticking out of his chest.
 A surgeon accused of sneaking up behind a nurse, choking her with an elastic cord.
 These are the most recent headlines and stories of a gripping health crisis that’s just beginning to unfold.
 To be honest I had a pretty hard time emotionally preparing for this because it hits so close to home.
 Today we’re investigating the hidden epidemic of doctors who snapped.
 Would you know if the person you trust most with your life is on the brink of taking their own?
 View Oz TV clip #1